VanshNarang/Teleco-Customer-Churn-Insights/README.md

-# Teleco-Customer-Churn-Insights (An Application of Conditional Probability)
+# Telco-Customer-Churn-Insights (An Application of Conditional Probability)
 Insights from "Teleco Customer Churn" data-set by Kaggle using uni-variate plotting with pandas

 ## A bit about Conditional Probability